 The Endocannabinoid System

 To start from the beginning, we have to look at the Endocannabinoid System (ECS).
-This is a system present in the human body which can affect physiological and emotional reactions.
-It is made up of Cannabinoid Receptors, Endocannabinoids and enzymes which synthesise these endocannabinoids.
+This is a system present in the human body that can affect physiological and emotional reactions.
+It is made up of Cannabinoid Receptors, Endocannabinoids, and enzymes which synthesise these endocannabinoids.
 The most well-known receptors in the ECS are CB1 and CB2 receptors.

 It is within this system that cannabinoids, including CBD and THC, can create significant effects on the mind and body.